A new creation.

 RELEASE DATE: October 1985

-World 1-1 or “How Mario Got His Pilot Wings”
+World 1-1 or “How Mario Got His Pilot Wings.”

 Mario starts off small and weak.
 Doubts plague his heart.
 He shouldn’t be here.
 This isn’t his world.
 Eventually, his spirits are buoyed by the jaunty background music (does every area contain music, he wonders) and he moves forward.
-A Goomba is rolling slowly towards him.
+A Goomba slowly rolls towards him.
 He jumps, squashes him, questions if he should feel guilty for having done so, then looks ahead.
 Blocks with question-mark symbols blink seductively.
 He can’t resist.
 Using the force of his mighty noggin, he bumps the three in front of him.
 Two yield coins, one, a mushroom.
 He ingests it without thinking.
 Immediately, he can feel power.
 He is taller, bigger.
 He has the desire to run and leap higher than ever before.
 He runs past two large pipes in the ground, more goombas, then comes to a stop before an open gap.
 Something feels different about this innocuous area.
 He jumps absentmindedly.
 A green mushroom appears out of an invisible block hidden in the ether.
 He grabs it, feeling ever more confident, and leaps the gap.

 Another question-mark block, and this time, his prize is a neon flower.
 As he touches it, flames emerge from his hands.
 A Koopa passing by is fried instantly.
 He chuckles to himself, then runs forward, incinerating any and all impediments, collecting all the items from question-mark blocks.
 At one point, a star emerges.
 His body consumes it, and the result is pure energy.
 Mario runs forward with little regard for anything in front of him.
 Goomba and Koopas are cut down simply by touching him.
 Pipes and blocks are no match for his leap.
 He wants this godlike feeling to last forever.
 But it ends, and he’s weary.